 This post discusses:

-exposition in ethnography and SFF writing
+exposition in fiction, especially in science fiction and fantasy writing

 contextual distance, a new concept for understanding the need for exposition

-Describing a new fantasy world with new rules and logics involves lots of explaining.
+In short, describing a new fantasy world with new rules and logics involves lots of explaining.

 As does describing the real world in a novel way that assumes nothing.